nspcc-dev/neofs-spec/20-api-v2/00-intro.md

 * Container ID in `container.DeleteRequest.Body` message
 * Extended ACL table structure in `container.SetExtendedACLRequest.Body` message

-Those structures' signature is verified by Smart Contracts, hence it must be compatible with \Gls{NeoVM}.
+Those structures' signature is verified by smart contracts, hence it must be compatible with \Gls{NeoVM}.
 The signature format supported by \Gls{NeoVM} is different from the format described in previous sections.